Your 6 Step Guide To Photography Permits

 2. How much do photography permits cost?

-They range from $50 to a whopping $1,000 depending on the location.
+Photography permits range from $50 to thousands of dollars depending on the location.
 Sometimes the permits are free, but still required, so check the location before you go, but it’s safe to assume a permit is required.
+Also, some permits cover an entire city or an entire set of parks.

 4. Do i need to carry my photography permit on my shoot?